badlybluestocking/badlybluestocking.github.io/README.md

 Okay, now the website is functioning, so it is now possible for you to start writing x

+This guide is also available under the wiki tab.

 ## 0: Using this guide

 Unfortunately, when I was writing this guide, I didn't realise that all the very important symbols I was using wouldn't actually show up.
 This sucks.